bpachniewski/bpachniewski/README.md

-##    🌅Hello there
+##   🚀:Hello there
- -> :ice_cube: currently learning Python libraries and its Django framework </br>
+ -> :star: currently learning Python libraries and its Django framework </br>
- -> :ice_cube: looking for opportunity to participate in web development projects -> 🏋️‍♂️
+ -> :star: looking for opportunity to participate in web development projects -> 🏋️‍♂️